FarronF/limerick-council-meetings/meetings/2025/01/27-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting Limerick City and County Council - 25th November 2024.md

 we have to make sure that they are fully enabled and supported to do that.
 I

-shall ask the reviewer to assess the range of skills on each board and the--- 22
+shall ask the reviewer to assess the range of skills on each board and the
+---
+22

 functioning of the boards up to now to guide me in the selection of new